markov98/trading-card-editor/README.md

-# trading-card-template
+# trading-card-editor
-A small project to test my HTML and CSS skills.
+An Angular App for creating and editing trading cards.